google/zetasql/docs/functions-and-operators.md

 **Description**

-Returns the [Open Geospatial Consortium][ogc-link] (OGC) geometry type that describes the input `GEOGRAPHY` as a `STRING`.
+Returns the [Open Geospatial Consortium][ogc-link] (OGC) geometry type that describes the input `GEOGRAPHY`.
 The OGC geometry type matches the types that are used in [WKT][wkt-link] and [GeoJSON][geojson-link] formats and printed for [ST_ASTEXT][st-astext] and [ST_ASGEOJSON][st-asgeojson].
 `ST_GEOMETRYTYPE` returns the OGC geometry type with the "ST_" prefix.